phunware/maas-mapping-android-sdk/README.md

 ```

 ### Point of Interest Data
-Get a list Points of Interest (POI) with `getPOIDataInBackground(context, long, PwOnPOIDataListener)`.
-Once this list is given to a `PwMapView` it can draw points on the map when relevant.
-This means that if a building has multiple floors then the map will only display the POIs that are on the current floor.
+Get a list Points of Interest (POIs) with `getPOIDataInBackground(context, long, PwOnPOIDataListener)`.
+Once this list is given to a `PwMapView`, it can draw points on the map when relevant.
+This means that if a building has multiple floors, the map will only display the POIs that are located on the current floor.
 POIs can also have a minimum zoom level specified so that they will show only once that zoom level has been reached.

 Once POI data is obtained, use the map view's method `setPOIList(pois)` to pass the data to the map.